henryj/Voice-Encounter-Mods/README.md

 Goto the addon folder.

-Remove DBM-Core, DBM-GUI, DBM-ThroneofThunder and replace them with what you downloaded here.
+Remove DBM-Core, DBM-GUI, DBM-ThroneofThunder and replace them with what you've downloaded here.

 Have fun.